bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 - There's really no way – yet – to avoid the AST Completely.
 But the Macro system continues to improve to give us ways to use it less and less.
 - Quasiquotes, added in Scala 2.11, lets us write the equivalent of String Interpolation code that ‘evals’ to a Syntax Tree.
-- We aren't going to have time to walk through a Macro built with Quasiquotes, but let's look at what they do in the console...
+- We'll introduce Quasiquotes, and, time permitting, we're going to also look at a Quasiquotes version of the ADT Macro.

+^ The implementation is half the number of lines of the AST one.

 ---